U.S. government to accept metals tariffs exclusion requests from Monday

 Reuters first reported on the Commerce Department rules and procedures from a draft document seen on Friday.
 The published notice matches the draft, with the effective date filled in.

-The final notice can be seen here: here
+The final notice can be seen: here

 Reporting by David Lawder; Editing by Alistair Bell